 The Center for Engaged Learning, Teaching, & Scholarship offers a number of engaged learning courses (EXPL courses, formerly UNIV) through the center.
 Throughout the academic year, staff from the Center for Engaged Learning, Teaching, & Scholarship teach a number of interdisciplinary and multidisciplinary courses that engage Loyola students in experiential learning opportunities that take them beyond the traditional classroom.
 All of these courses are open to students from all majors of the university's schools and colleges; all of them fulfill the University's "Engaged Learning" Requirement.

 Each semester, look for these EXPL courses to potentially be offered:

 Detailed information on the various CELTS courses and their instructors can be found in LOCUS or in the details below.

-EXPL 291: Seminar in Community-based Service and Leadership
+EXPL 290: Seminar in Community-Based Service and Social Action

-EXPL 291 is a seminar course focusing on community-based research and leadership through service-learning.
-As a service-learning course, students will work a minimum of 40 hours over the semester through direct service AND community-based research projects at a non-profit, community-based organization, approved by CELTS.
+This seminar course focuses on community-based service and social action through service-learning.
+As a service-learning course, students will work a minimum of 20 hours over the semester through direct service at a non-profit, community-based organization, approved by CELTS.
 In conjunction with this, students will learn about social action by launching (or joining) a social action campaign to change a public or institutional policy.
-Students will reflect on their service and community-based research experience in the context of asset mapping, organizational action research, civic engagement, social justice, leadership in the community, and research as service for the common good.
-EXPL 291 fulfills the Engaged Learning requirement and provides general elective credit.
+Students will reflect on their experiences in the context of asset-based community development, civic engagement, social justice, leadership in the community, and service for the common good.

 Susan Haarman, M.Div, M.Ed